Dry mouth causes and what you can do about them

 Having a dry mouth not only brings discomfort but can also cause problems with oral health, so don't suffer in silence.
 Discussing your concerns with your doctor or dentist may provide a dry mouth remedy that works to improve the production of saliva in your mouth, while healthy lifestyle changes and good oral care choices will all serve to benefit you in the long-term.

 The advice in this article does not constitute medical advice; it is solely available for information purposes.
-We recommend that you consult your dentist if you are experiencing any oral care issue.
+We recommend that you consult your dentist if you are experiencing any tooth or gum problems.